 Adapted from Using Insulin © 2003

-Those with Type 2 diabetes are actually a small part of a larger group that has metabolic syndome or Syndrome X, which was first recognized in the early 1990's.
-This syndome includes everyone who has insulin resistance.
+Those with Type 2 diabetes are actually a small part of a larger group that has metabolic syndrome or Syndrome X, which was first recognized in the early 1990s.
+This syndrome includes everyone who has insulin resistance.
 About 30% of those with insulin resistance eventually develop Type 2 diabetes.
-Type 2 diabetes occurs when the body can no longer produce enough insulin to overcome the resistance and keep up with the body's increased need for insulin.
+Type 2 diabetes occurs when the body can no longer produce enough insulin to overcome the resistance and keep up with the body’s increased need for insulin.

 The insulin-resistance syndrome is associated with high triglycerides (over 200), low HDL (under 40 mg/dl), high blood pressure, and gout.
 Syndrome X is found in one out of every four Americans with signs that include insulin resistance, cholesterol problems (especially a low HDL and high triglycerides), and high blood pressure.
 Those with an apple figure who carry excess weight predominantly in their abdomen are at the highest risk to develop Syndrome X. The cholesterol and blood pressure problems associated with Syndrome X hasten cardiovascular disease, which is responsible for 70% of the deaths in this group.